jcalebbush/GettingAndCleaningData_CourseProject/README.md

 ##Step4: Add rows containing the activity value and subject to the x_test_train data
 Column names were assigned to the y_test, y_train, sub_test, sub_train.
 The cbind() and rbind() functions were used to add these new columns to the x_test_train data set to create the table called sub_act_x.

-##Step5: Filter out only the columns containgin the subject, activity, and column names that include the substring "mean()" or "std()".
+##Step5: Filter out only the columns containing the subject, activity, and column names that include the substring "mean()" or "std()".
 There are other columns that contain the word "mean", however, those column names did not follow with the "()".
 They could have just as easily been included but were not due to the diffent naming convention.
 To filter on the relevant columns, the grepl() function was used within the column index of the sub_act_x table.

 ##Step6: Assign the activity labels to the sub_act_x table